eldaduzman/pymeter/docs/user-guide/source/index.rst

 .. image:: _static/pymeter-logo.png
     :align: center

-In this document, you can get all the information you need to get started:
+In this document, you can get all the information you need to get started.

-* Prerequisites

-* Installation

-* Api

-* Executing load tests

-* generating reports
+Pymeter delivers the ability to script and execute JMeter load test using python based on the java package `JMeter Dsl <https://abstracta.github.io/jmeter-java-dsl/>`_

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 1

    installation
    quickstart
-   pymeter
+   api

 Index
 =====